First Nations - Land Rights and Environmentalism in British Columbia

 Photo: BC Archives

-Proposed Waneta dam expansion site, 2005.
+Proposed Waneta expansion site, 2005.

-Source: Waneta Expansion Power Corporation
+Waneta Expansion Power Corp

 top of page